 For planned absence, for example, elective surgery such as knee replacement, you may apply up to 30 days before the first day you are absent from work.

 To start the application process, call Lincoln Financial at 888-970-2487 or log in to the Lincoln Financial website and select Report a New Claim.
 The first time you log in, you will need to register using the code: BOARDPEN.

-If your application for disability benefits is denied or disability benefits end before 90 consecutive days of disability, you have the right to appeal.
+If your application for temporary disability benefits is denied or your temporary disability benefits end before 90 consecutive days of disability, you have the right to appeal.